liuyu8721/COVID-19/README.md

 The topological overlap measure based clustering is utilized to identify modules which may help us to detect and define variants.

 ## Core mutations for variant determination
 Mutations with connection strengths to any other intra-modular nodes larger than a cutoff are chosen as core mutations to determine a variant.
+WeightedNetworkAnalysis.R also shows how to detect core mutations for variant definition.

 ## Phylogenetic branch assessment
 Phylogenetic analysis might be necessary for further validation of genome sequences defined by module core mutations.